CenturyLinkCloud/mdw/mdw/build.md

 8. (Formal builds only) On GitHub:
   - Make sure all the closed issues have the current milestone assigned; otherwise they will not be included in release notes.
   - Create a milestone marker for the next build. (https://github.com/CenturyLinkCloud/mdw/milestones/new)
-  - Assign any un-delivered issues and pull request for current build's milestone to the next build's milestone.
+  - Assign any un-delivered issues and pull requests for the current build's milestone to the next build's milestone.
   - Close this build's milestone in GitHub.

 9. Release Notes